 - Einecs: 268-770-2

-- Grade: Grade Industrial Grade / Personal Care Grade / Detergent Grade
+- Grade: Industrial Grade / Personal Care Grade / Detergent Grade

 - Package: Standard export packaging can be arranged according to supply form, order quantity, and logistics requirements.